ethereum/EIPs/EIPS/DebtStandard.md

 ##### fulfill

-This function should retrieve information about the debt and try to fullfil the transfer of value.
+This function should retrieve information about the debt and try to fulfil the transfer of value.
 It can be Ether or ERC223 already deposited at this contract.
 It could be Ether being sent with the call, where msg.value must match the amount owed.
 Or it could be an ERC20 or ERC721 which will try transferFrom methods, meaning debtor must have allowed the contract prior to this call.

-* @param debtID - is an unique identifier of a debt inside this contract space
+* @param debtID - is a unique identifier of a debt inside this contract space

 ```
 function fullfill(uint256 debtID) public payable;